-Phishing attacks by fraudulently using emails, social media and SMS, or a phone call to deceive victims in providing sensitive information.
-For example, a hacker may call saying that your credit card has been compromised for suspicious activities and the bank needs to verify your information such as credit card number, mother’s maiden name, last 4 digits of your social security number, before they issue a credit card.
-You’re probably, saying that most of us know better than to give us this information, but the hackers, prey on the elderly or in general, customers that may not know any better.
+Phishing attacks occur by sending fraudulent emails, social media messages, text messages or phone calls to trick victims in providing sensitive information.
+For example, a hacker may call saying that your credit card has been compromised for suspicious activities and the bank needs to verify your information such as credit card number, mother’s maiden name, last four digits of your social security number, before they issue you a new a credit card.
+You’re probably saying that most of us know better than to give us this information, but the hackers prey on the elderly or others who are vulnerable and may not know any better.
 Don’t be a victim.

-Misplaced flash Drive.
-Never ever pick up unknown flash drive, that someone may have dropped or use those that you may get for free from vendors (use caution), as hackers can use this method to gain access to your account.
-Some of these flash drives are keyboards and hacker can see your key strokes and even access your system.
+Misplaced flash drives: Never ever pick up unknown flash drive, that someone may have dropped or use freebies from vendors, as hackers can use this method to gain access to your account.
+Some of these flash drives are keyboards and hackers on the other end can see your key strokes and even access your system.

-Fake technical support calls.
-Hackers will impersonate being Technical support and defraud victim by gaining remote access granted by the victim and unknowingly and hacker discovers malware (that they most likely injected) and then request a fee to resolve the problem.
-Vendors would never call it’s end users.
+Fake technical support calls: Hackers will impersonate being technical support and defraud victims by gaining remote access granted by the victim unknowingly and the hacker “discovers” malware (that they just injected) and then proceed to request a fee to resolve the problem.
+Vendors should never call its end users.
 It is always best to contact your provider directly.